-- " Developmental Centers: associated with the Ohio Department of Developmental Disabilities; - " PASSPORT: associated with the Ohio Department of Aging; - " Nursing Facilities (NFs); and - " Intermediate Care Facilities for Individuals with Intellectual Disabilities (ICFs/IIDs)
+- Developmental Centers: associated with the Ohio Department of Developmental Disabilities; - PASSPORT: associated with the Ohio Department of Aging; - Nursing Facilities (NFs); and - Intermediate Care Facilities for Individuals with Intellectual Disabilities (ICFs/IID)

+During 2014, ODM issued 650 final adjudication orders and nursing home overpayment reports resulting in the identification of \$9.5 million recoveries due to the state.
 Based on state rule, ODM utilizes a risk-based approach to audit Developmental Center and PASSPORT agency cost reports at least once every three years.
-The majority of Medicaid audit resources for calendar year 2013 were used for the SURS monitoring of Medicaid providers and for monitoring of NFs and ICFs/IIDs.
-During 2013, ODM issued 857 final adjudication orders (FAOs) to NFs and ICFs/IIDs for over-payment due the state.
-These FAOs resulted in identified recoveries of \$15.2 million due to the state.
+The majority of Medicaid audit resources for calendar year 2014 were used for the SURS monitoring of Medicaid providers and for monitoring of NFs and ICFs/IID.
+During 2014, ODM issued 650 final adjudication orders (FAOs) and nursing home overpayment reports to NFs and ICFs/IID for over-payment due the state.
+These FAOs resulted in identified recoveries of \$9.5 million due to the state.

-The Ohio Auditor of State
+The Ohio Auditor of State (AOS)

-The AOS audits Medicaid providers under Section 11710 of the Ohio Revised Code.
-Under a letter of arrangement with ODM, the AOS issued 17 reports with findings and interest totaling approximately \$3.3 million in calendar year 2013.
+The AOS audits Medicaid providers under Section 117.10 of the Ohio Revised Code.
+Under a letter of arrangement with ODM, the AOS issued 24 reports with findings and interest totaling approximately \$1.7 million in calendar year 2014.